ppy/osu-wiki/wiki/Medals/en.md

 | Mappers' Guild Pack V | Clear all the beatmaps bundled in the [Mappers' Guild Pack V](https://osu.ppy.sh/beatmaps/packs/2032) beatmap pack. |
 | Mappers' Guild Pack VI | Clear all the beatmaps bundled in the [Mappers' Guild Pack VI](https://osu.ppy.sh/beatmaps/packs/2033) beatmap pack. |

 It is worth noting however that the contents of all the Video Game Packs, Anime Packs, Internet!
 Packs, and Rhythm Game Packs have been dramatically altered since [their first introduction in 2008](https://osu.ppy.sh/community/forums/topics/1853).
-For the list of all the beatmaps that was being listed in the aforementioned beatmap packs in their legacy/original state, see [Legacy Beatmap Packs](/wiki/Medals/Legacy_Beatmap_Packs).
+For the list of these beatmap packs in their legacy/original state, see [Legacy Beatmap Packs](/wiki/Medals/Legacy_Beatmap_Packs).

 ## Skill

-**Skill medals** are medals that are awarded upon rounding off various skill-based accomplishments, be it by getting into certain [combo](/wiki/Glossary/Combo_%28score_multiplier%29) milestones, by attaining certain ranks in the [global performance point leaderboard](https://osu.ppy.sh/rankings/osu/performance), or by achieving either a clear or a [full combo](/wiki/FC) on any [Qualified](/wiki/Beatmap/Category#qualified), [Ranked](/wiki/Beatmap/Category#ranked), or [Approved](/wiki/Beatmap/Category#approved) beatmap within some certain [star rating](/wiki/Beatmap/Difficulty#star-rating) ranges.
+**Skill medals** are medals awarded upon rounding off various skill-based accomplishments, be it by getting into certain [combo](/wiki/Glossary/Combo_%28score_multiplier%29) milestones, by attaining certain ranks in the [global performance point leaderboard](https://osu.ppy.sh/rankings/osu/performance), or by achieving either a clear or a [full combo](/wiki/FC) on any [Qualified](/wiki/Beatmap/Category#qualified), [Ranked](/wiki/Beatmap/Category#ranked), or [Approved](/wiki/Beatmap/Category#approved) beatmap within some certain [star rating](/wiki/Beatmap/Difficulty#star-rating) ranges.

 ### Obtainable Skill medals